 With $R$ and $N$ as above, we also have $h(P) = \dim_{\mathbb{F}_p} R/P_c(F) R^* = \dim_{\mathbb{F}_p} N/N^p [F_c,N]$ since

 The last equality follows since $N^p [F_c,N]$ is the image of $R^* = R^p[F,R]$ under the natural epimorphism from $F$ to $F_c$.
 Hence $h(P) \leq g$ if and only if $N/N^p[F_c,N]$ has dimension at most $g$ as an $\mathbb{F}_p$-space.
-We have thus shown that conditions~(i) and (ii) in Definition~\ref{def-pseudo} are equivalent to conditions~(i) and~(ii) in part~(a) of the corollary.
+We have thus shown that conditions~(i) and (ii) in Definition~\ref{def-pseudo} are equivalent to conditions~(i) and~(ii) in~(a).

-To finish, observe that if $P$ satisfies condition~(a), then it will satisfy condition~(b) if and only if $P \ncong G_c$ for any \ssg $G$ or else we would contradict Theorem~\ref{thm-main}.
-The result follows. \end{proof} \begin{remark} A similar definition and corollary in the context of \spsgs simply involves replacing the upper bounds on $h(P)$ and the dimension of $N/N^p[F_c,N]$ with $g + 1$ instead of $g$. \end{remark}
+To finish, observe that if $P$ satisfies~(a), then it will satisfy~(b) if and only if $P \ncong G_c$ for any \ssg $G$ or else we would contradict Lemma~\ref{lem-main}.
+The result follows. \end{proof} \begin{remark} A similar definition and result for \spsgs simply involves replacing the upper bounds on $h(P)$ and the dimension of $N/N^p[F_c,N]$ with $g + 1$ instead of $g$. \end{remark}

+We now briefly outline how one can use Theorem~\ref{thm-main-cor} to test whether a $p$-group is an ancestor group during a recursive search for \ssags with the $p$-group generation algorithm.
+Algorithms for working with groups (including $p$-groups and their automorphisms) are discussed in more detail in~\cite{HEO}.
+Many have been implemented in computer algebra systems such as Magma~\cite{magma} and GAP~\cite{gap}.

-In practice, one can use Corollary~\ref{cor-main} during a recursive search for \ssags with the $p$-group generation algorithm as follows.
-Given a finite $p$-group $G$ of generator rank $g$ and $p$-class $c$, one first checks for the existence of a generator inverting automorphism $\sigma$ on $G$ and also whether $h(G) \leq g$.
+Given a finite $p$-group $G$ of generator rank $g$ and $p$-class $c$ that one wants to test, one first checks for the existence of a generator inverting automorphism $\sigma$ on $G$ and also whether $h(G) \leq g$.
 If either of these conditions fails to hold, then the group and its descendants are not \ssagsnsp.
 If it passes these tests, then it might potentially be a \pssag as defined above.

-One can enumerate over the normal subgroups $N$ in Corollary~\ref{cor-main} by considering kernels of $\sigma$-equivariant epimorphisms from $F_c$ to $G$.
-These homomorphisms naturally correspond to generating tuples for $G$ selected from $X(G)$ since $G$ has $p$-class $c$ and so all such homomorphisms are induced by $\sigma$-equivariant epimorphisms from the free group $F$ to $G$.
-These factor through $F_c$ since $G$ has $p$-class $c$.
+One can enumerate over the normal subgroups $N$ in Theorem~\ref{thm-main-cor} by considering kernels of $\sigma$-equivariant epimorphisms from $F_c$ onto $G$.
+These homomorphisms naturally correspond to generating tuples for $G$ selected from $X(G)$ since they are induced by $\sigma$-equivariant epimorphisms from the free group $F$ onto $G$ which factor through $F_c$ since $G$ has $p$-class $c$.
 One notes that homomorphisms $F_c \rightarrow G$ have the same kernel if and only if they differ by an automorphism of $G$, so technically it is only necessary to consider generating tuples for $G$ that lie in distinct orbits under the action by the automorphism group.
 Further, a tuple generates $G$ if and only if its image generates the Frattini quotient $G/\Phi(G)$ which can be tested quickly.